khoodehui/tp/docs/UserGuide.md

     ![Delete2](images/Delete2.png)

 2. The results box will display a message to indicate that the project has been successfully deleted.
-You should no long see the project in the display list.
+You should no long see the project in the displayed list.

     ![Delete3](images/Delete3.png)